 Reverse Mentoring programs are wonderful.
 But they are not a one-size-fits-all solution.
 Not everyone wants to be part of this type of program, and not everyone knows how to do it well.
 Unless there’s training or coaching that comes with it, and it’s made universal (or embedded into the culture of an organization), it will only benefit those who have the emotional intelligence to do it and/or who go out of their way to become educated and to engage.
 And isn’t this a self-fulfilling prophecy of who will be successful in an organization?

 In a worst case scenario, it becomes a popularity contest.
 Again, this type of thought exercise, from an academic perspective, is interesting; seeing how organizations really work a “live” situation is where the rubber hits the road.
-There’s so much fear and politicking going on that even the best intentions and be ruined by reality.
+There’s so much fear and politicking going on that even the best intentions can be ruined by reality.

 I do agree with the HBR writers that this issue is critical, and leaders should address this quickly.